namnamir/bitmask-root/README.md

 # Installation
-First of all generate binaries and third parties, to do this simply run buildexe.py then you'll see dist and third-party directories which contain executable win32 files.
+First of all generate binaries and third parties, to do this simply run buildexe.py then you'll see dist and third-party directories which contain executable win32 files.<br/>
-Install Openvpn and TAP driver which has been downloaded by buildexe.py in third-party directory.
+Install Openvpn and TAP driver which has been downloaded by buildexe.py in third-party directory.<br/>
 Install windows service by following command (Run command prompt as administrator): <br />

 ```batch